 Recent News on Grass It Up

-Grass It Up photos courtesy of: Brian Tryon, Wynn Miller
+Grass It Up photos courtesy of: Jeff Kearney, Brian Tryon, Wynn Miller

 Steeped in American music traditions such as bluegrass, folk, ragtime, rock and country, Grass It Up has shaped a unique brand of Americana that expresses the feeling of life in today’s American West.
 Their stories translate to timeless songs that touch the heart of their listeners, and their melodic instrumentation bends rules.
 Grass It Up has been producing their own original music since 2005, and is celebrating their 6th full-length album this summer, Borrowed Time, recorded live on March 12, 2016 at the Western Jubilee Recording Company in Colorado Springs.